 My favorite Berkeley sequence, The Polka Dot Polka, uses an arrangement of pink neon hoops.
 The result is one of his most opulent psychedelic kaleidoscopes.
 Vibrant colors singe the screen until only rows of legs remain, spinning like a disc on a record player.
 Similarly, he used white neon violins for his spellbinding The Shadow Waltz in Gold Diggers Of 1933.

 As problems with alcoholism, illness, temperament and the unpredictable whims of Hollywood mounted, Berkeley faced diminishing offers and mounting debt.
-He directed Take Me Out To The Ball Game (1949) and directed wet star Esther Williams in a series of aquatic films.
+He directed Take Me Out To The Ball Game (1949) with Frank Sinatra and Gene Kelly, and directed wet star Esther Williams in a series of aquatic films.
 He continued to worked in films, usually un-credited, until Billy Rose’s Jumbo in 1962.